-Neighborhood Commercial Areas are areas identified as a possible choice location for a new breed of retail, artisanal manufacturing, creative services and unique gathering spaces.
-Which neighborhood fits your business plan?
+Commercial Areas are areas identified as a possible choice location for a new breed of retail, artisanal manufacturing, creative services and unique gathering spaces.
+Which area fits your business plan?

 Welcome to Downtown Norfolk, the center of the region’s arts, dining, entertainment and financial scenes!
 Thriving as a port city for hundreds of years, downtown’s central core is at the heart of an urban renaissance for Norfolk.
 Almost all of the early 20th century buildings that line Granby Street from the waterfront to the Opera House are now home to young professionals or empty nesters.
 Businesses that move to and stay in Downtown find themselves more connected, discover daily opportunities for collaboration with like-minded companies and enjoy the proximity to everything that makes this the region’s most desirable destination.
 Downtown offers a unique lifestyle, vibrant culture and a world of opportunities right out your front door.
 Click here to start discovering Downtown Norfolk and enjoy things to do on water or land you won’t find anywhere else.
 For an updated look on our 2030 Downtown Norfolk Plan, please click here.

 The NEON District is Norfolk’s Arts District and features artists, musicians, the breathtaking Chrysler Museum and a working glass studio, performing arts, comedy, and holistic healing.
 In a nutshell, you’ll find just about every art form there is coming alive.
 Our world-class institutional assets have welcomed entrepreneurial adventures.
 This area connects downtown to the historic Ghent area.

 Chelsea – Eclectic Foodie Destination